midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-the-invention-of-history.md

 Beneath us, the earth’s wet flesh shook.

-Before, I thought and remembered Babylon, a map of World War, a chalky smear.
+<i>Before</i>, I thought and remembered Babylon, a map of World War, a chalky smear.

-Before, I thought and remembered everything.
+<i>Before</i>, I thought and remembered everything.

 ***

 In History, we learned the future.
 It was the same.
 We learned time was static.
-The teacher held a device we’d never seen before—although on the other hand, we might have.
+The teacher held a device we’d never seen before—although, on the other hand, we might have.
 A silver-cased mirror that flickered at a touch and produced animal murmurs, colors that bore and burned.
 Tablet, he called it, stroking the glass.
 A map of our place appeared: its walls, its trampled courtyards, its three story buildings, their mazes of flats.
 The map blinking with labeled dots.
-“Us,” said the teacher, tapping a blue circle: Arklių 3, Teacher’s House.
+“Us,” said the teacher, tapping a blue circle: <i>Arklių 3, Teacher’s House</i>.

 We saw our faces there, fanned backward and forward as in mirrors facing mirrors.
 We grew dizzy with the present and our own knowing.
 Wondered if the Israelites at Sinai felt the same.